jmsbutcher/healthbot/README.md

 1. Ask user to enter a health topic they would like to learn about.
 2. Search the web for resources on the topic.
-3. Summarize the findings and present them to the user to study.
+3. Summarize the findings and present them to the user for study.
-4. Once user is ready to continue, give user a quiz question to test their comprehension of the material.
+4. Once user is ready to continue, present a quiz question to test their comprehension of the material.
-5. Obtain the user's answer to the quiz question
+5. Obtain the user's answer to the quiz question.
-6. Present a letter grade and an explanation to the user to reinforce learning.
+6. Present a letter grade and an explanation to the user to help reinforce learning.
-7. Ask user if they would like to learn about another topic
+7. Ask user if they would like to learn about another topic.

 <p align="center">